SERVICES

 The work is not over ounce a plan is formed.
 Our clients have us acting as long term support to farmers as well as power producers to ensure that agricultural production is maintained and meets the regulatory requirements.
 We can provide annual support throughout a project life to ensure the long term success of each Agrivoltaic project.

-PARTNER WITH Agrivoltaic experts
+PARTNER WITH Agrivoltic experts

 Tannas Conservation Services Ltd. delivers quality, science-based solutions in reclamation, ecology, and regulatory compliance.
 Connect with our experts today to discuss your project.